 For the descending Sentinel-3B Pass No. 335, a similar procedure takes place but with a reverse order, that is transponder first and a few seconds later sea-surface calibrations.
-To strengthen results of sea-surface calibrations, a new sea-surface Cal/Val site (“SUG1”) in the south coast of Crete is getting ready for operations soon (see also https://www.serac-crete.eu/cal-val-techniques/sea-surface.html).
+To strengthen and safeguard results of sea-surface calibrations, a new sea-surface Cal/Val site (“SUG1”) in the south coast of Crete has been established.
+This site has been operational as of 5-Mar-2021 (see also Cal/Val Techniques: Sea-Surface).

-Sea-surface calibration is also carried out for Sentinel-3A Pass No. 335 (with the Gavdos Cal/Val site) and Pass No. 278 (with the CRS1 Cal/Val site).
-Also, Sentinel-3B Pass No. 71 and Pass No. 14 are also calibrated using ground-truth measurements obtained by the RDK1 and CRS1 Cal/Val sites, respectively.
+Sea-surface calibration is also carried out for Sentinel-3A Pass No. 335 (with the Gavdos Cal/Val site) and for the Pass No. 278 (with the CRS1 Cal/Val site).
+Also, Sentinel-3B Pass No. 71 and Pass No. 14 are also calibrated using ground-truth measurements based upon the RDK1 and CRS1 Cal/Val sites, respectively.

 The following transponder calibrations have been carried out so far at the CDN1 Cal/Val site for Sentinel-3A and Sentinel-3B: